LEBENSOHL CONVENTION

 detailed description of its use in each case:

-when an opponent intervenes after our partner opens 1NT.
+LEB1: when an opponent intervenes after our partner opens 1NT.

-1) LEBENSOHL IN DEFENSE
+LEB1) LEBENSOHL IN DEFENSE

-1NT (can be use
+1NT (can be used

 for weak NT with some adjustments)